-The WarnFileSize Registry Entry: This registry entry determines the maximum data storage limit that a PST and OST files can contain.
+This registry entry determines the maximum data storage limit that the PST and OST files can contain.
 When this PST and OST file size limit has reached, these files are not allowed to add any more data.
 However, the physical file size can still increase as it has its own internal process.

-The MaxFileSize Registry Entry: This registry files limit the maximum size of both PST and OST files and determines the maximum limit of growth.
-When this maximum size is reached to its limit then Outlook does not allow the file size to grow more.
+This registry limits the maximum size of both PST and OST files and determines the maximum limit of growth.
+When this maximum size limit has reached, then Outlook does not allow the file size to grow more.

-- An box will open, now type ‘regedit’ and then click OK
+- In the box that opens, type ‘regedit’ and then click OK.

 - Expand ‘My Computer’ option, available on the left pane, and then expand HKEY_CURRENT_USER.